Russian Argentines

 Russian Argentines are people from Russia living in Argentina, and their Argentine-born descendants.
-The estimates of the number of Argentines of Russian descent vary between 170,000 and 350,000.
+The estimates of the number of Argentines of Russian descent vary between 370,000 and 400,000.
 They are mostly living in Buenos Aires and Greater Buenos Aires.

 Most Russian immigrants arrived in Argentina between 1880 and 1921, while a smaller number arrived in the 1990s.
 Russian movement into Argentina can be divided into five waves of immigration, the last three consisting of actual ethnic Russians, while the first one consists of immigrants categorized as "Russian" due to their origin in the Russian Empire even though a substantial number were not in fact ethnic Russians (but included substantial numbers of Volga Germans and Jews).

+Since the beginning of the Russian invasion of Ukraine in 2022, thousands of Russians migrated to Argentina.
+Up to 23,000 Russian citizens were granted extended visa rights to stay in Argentina between 2022 and 2023.
+Many of these immigrants did not stay long in Argentina, as they were attracted primarily by lax migration and citizenship laws and the ease of attaining an Argentinian passport.
+The remaining bulk of Russian immigrants have since settled in the Greater Buenos Aires area.

 Immigration history

 During the late 19th century and early 20th century, a variety of groups from the Russian Empire emigrated to Argentina.
 From 1901 to 1920, Russia was the third most common country of origin for immigrants in Argentina.
 By ethnicity, the immigrants primarily consisted of Jews and Volga Germans, but also included Poles, Finns, and Ukrainians.
 By 1910, Argentina's population included 45,000 Germans.
 In the last 80 years, many of the immigrants to Argentina have been Slavs: Bulgarians, Serbians, and Montenegrins, often looking for the patronage of Orthodox Russia in a Catholic country.
 Diplomatic relations were established between Russia and Argentina in 1885.

 Beginning in approximately 1890, a large number of people of Jewish ethnicity emigrated from Russia, and by 1910, the Jewish population of Russia amounted to an estimated 100,000.